1jour1vin

 Wine rated (2020 guide) 100/100

-The nose is inviting, even before discovering the truffle, espresso, dark chocolate, black cherry, smoke, spices, and plums.
-Rich, dense, and concentrated, the wine is voluptuous, ostentatious, and sexy.
+On the nose, everything is inviting—even before you detect the truffle, espresso, dark chocolate, black cherry, smoke, spices, and plums.
+Rich, dense, and concentrated, the wine is voluptuous, opulent, and sexy.
 The velvety tannins are very pleasant as the wine rolls across the palate.
 The finish goes on and on.
-Opened in the name of science, this wine will start to make a name for itself around 2027.
+Opened for scientific purposes, this wine will start making a name for itself around 2027.

 Customer rating